sfogfar/dotfiles/README.md

 ## TODOs

-- Rewrite nvim init with Lua.
 - Try using lsp directly in nvim, rather than via plugin.
-- Make portable, or start mac-os branch.
+- Bring final vimscript functions across to Lua.
 - Add i3 setup instructions for Linux.
+- Try and get gui MacOS settings defined in config files.
+- MacOS setup guide.

 ## Setting up a system from scratch